Dannark/Android-Launcher-for-VSCode/README.md

 An Extension for VSCode to help you in your Android Development.
 This allow you to start and Emulator more easily.

-## Features
+## Instructions

-To Launch your prefered emulator, just press `Ctrl + Shift + P` and search for the command `Run Android Emulator` them press `Enter`.
+To Launch your prefered emulator, press `Ctrl + Shift + P` and search for the command `Run Android Emulator` then press `Enter`.
 The list of avaliable emulator will show up on the screen, just select the one you want.

 ![print](https://user-images.githubusercontent.com/7622553/83316815-94e4a900-a1fe-11ea-9bb1-1c37cbe8badd.png)